Duckhorn Portfolio (NAPA) versus The Competition Head to Head Survey

-Duckhorn Portfolio (NYSE:NAPA – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it contrast to its rivals?
-We will compare Duckhorn Portfolio to related companies based on the strength of its earnings, risk, valuation, institutional ownership, dividends, profitability and analyst recommendations.
+Duckhorn Portfolio (NYSE:NAPA – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its rivals?
+We will compare Duckhorn Portfolio to related businesses based on the strength of its risk, institutional ownership, dividends, profitability, earnings, analyst recommendations and valuation.

 Earnings & Valuation

-This table compares Duckhorn Portfolio and its rivals gross revenue, earnings per share and valuation.
+This table compares Duckhorn Portfolio and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue